dplass/dplass.github.io/_notes/site to do.md

 Things I still want to improve, add, or fix:

 **Should have**
+- Extend the backlinks listing to show note status icon if information is present, perhaps just before the note title like in the normal listing.
+- Use the backlinks listing style also for the other listings, as this way more notes can be shown in a smaller space, allowing for discovery and wandering
+- Extend the backlinks listing to show a small part of the header image to make everything a bit more visual, perhaps as a narrow slice at the top of the note block, more for aesthetics than for actually showing the contents of the picture?
-- Finish the final refactoring of the original theme in terms of separating layouts and making file and folder names lowercase
+- Finish the final refactoring of the original theme in terms of separating layouts and making file names lowercase
 - Filter out markdown comments between %% and %%
 - Add alternative internal link names with pipe syntax - tried to work on this, but there is some additional processing going on somewhere in the background that makes it more difficult than I thought.
-- Get rid of the public/private folder structure, as it makes permalinks unnecessarily long
+- Dealing with aliases

 **Could have**
 - Support for different types of document listings, with or without images, also smaller like the backlinks listing
-- Decrease h2 (and h3?) size, or use a different color
 - Graph view showing the links between notes
 - Tag support (I don't use tags that much, aside from indicating note status and note type)
 - Improve the content parsing code, as it is now pretty inefficient going through arrays multiple times unnecessarily.
 Not a problem right now, but could be problematic when the digital garden gets larger?
 Yey for pre-building ;)
-- Make the backbutton just go back one step using browser history.
-Makes the behaviour more as expected when going through different notes via internal links.
+- Make the back button just go back one step using browser history.
+Makes the behavior more as expected when going through different notes via internal links.
 - Adjust responsiveness widths.
 It gets very narrow before moving to mobile full width mode.

 For more information on the full setup for my site, see [[site setup]].